ola-goldin/SignUpApp/README.md

 Visual Studio 2022 or higher
 .Net 8

-Clone repository, run master branch.
+Clone repository in Visual Studio, run master branch.
 Press Start ▶ to start debugging.
 First run automatic npm install and nuget packages restore will take some time.
 Will automatically open 2 windows: Swagger API in Chrome and SignupClient (in Edge or Crome - depends on your default settings).
 When server runs - wou may open SignupClient in any other browser.